DFE-Digital/register-early-career-teachers/documentation/rect-school-admins.md

 title: School admins in Register early career teachers
 ---

-This document covers the service rules for school admins in Register early career teachers (ECTs).
+This document covers how the new Register early career teachers service will work for school admins.

 In the service, we ask schools for information about ECTs and their mentors so DfE can:
 - make sure they're trained, so they improve as a teacher or a mentor
 - send funding to schools to give them time off timetable for training or mentoring
 - publish statistics on how early career teaching programmes are performing

-These are the rules we have determined so far for the new service.
+These are the rules of how the service will work that we have determined so far.
 We'll continue to add to this over time.

 School admins are also known as: